Hochschild cohomology of generalised Grassmannians

 \subsection{Hochschild cohomology of adjoint varieties}

-In this section we come to the proof of \cref{theorem:adjoint-decomposition}.
-We have already seen that the nilradical in this case is a Heisenberg Lie algebra, which means that Kostant's theorem doesn't compute the exterior powers of the tangent bundle on the nose.
-But it is possible to bootstrap from this theorem by the still manageable structure of~$\mathfrak{n}$.
+In this section we prove \cref{theorem:adjoint-decomposition}.
+By \cref{lemma:adjoint-heisenberg-nilradical} the nilradical in this case is a Heisenberg Lie algebra, which means that Kostant's theorem doesn't compute the exterior powers of the tangent bundle on the nose.
+But it is possible to bootstrap from this theorem, as the structure of~$\mathfrak{n}$ is still manageable.

 One of the ingredients in the proof of \cref{theorem:adjoint-decomposition} is the following description of the Betti numbers of~$\HH_\CE^\bullet(\mathfrak{n},\groundfield)$, for which an elementary proof can be found as \cite[Theorem~2.2(i)]{MR0677223}.
 A more conceptual (and lengthier) proof can be found as \cite[Corollary~4.4]{MR2026860}.